skpy/Dynect-REST-PHP/README.md

 Most methods return either the data requested from the API endpoint, or boolean false on failure of any sort.

-The raw response from the Dynect API is available as a public variable "$response".
+The raw response from the Dynect API is available as a public variable `$response`.

 ## Usage
 ```php